grahamkatana/books_rag/README.md

 reachable beyond localhost), uncomment the `QDRANT__SERVICE__API_KEY` line in `docker-compose.yml` and set the same value as `QDRANT_API_KEY` in `.env`, then rebuild.

+**Prefer running everything bare-host instead of in containers?**
+`uv run python dev_up.py` starts the API, the main frontend, and the admin app together as plain local processes (no Docker at all), with one Ctrl+C stopping all three cleanly.
+See "Bare-host development" below.

 ## Pipeline order